Your MPRN number: what it is and how to find it

 Is an MPAN or MPRN the same as a meter serial number?

 They might sound similar – but they’re actually 2 very different things.
-And while you can find a meter serial number on your gas meter, you won’t find the MPRN there.
+And while you can find a meter serial number on your gas meter itself, you won’t find the MPRN there.

 As long as you don’t move house, your MPRN won’t change.
-And it also stays the same even if you move supplier.
-That’s because it’s a unique number that identifies the gas account for your property.
+It stays the same even if you move suppliers.
+That’s because it’s a unique number that identifies the gas supply for your property.

-Sources and references
+Sources and references: